pmckenna25/RestaurantUI/README.md

 # RestaurantUI

-Small UI project for Academy
+## Quick Java swing UI project for Academy week 3.

-JSON orders will be placed and written to files found in the target folder.
+## JSON orders will be placed and written to files found in the target folder.

-To further this I would like to send the JSON to a backend via HTTP.